ruyisdk/support-matrix/LicheePi4A/irradium/README.md

 ```

 ## Desktop Environment
-The official release includes an **XFCE** desktop image.
-Simply write it to the MicroSD card to use it.
+The official release includes an **Xfce** desktop image.
+Simply write it to the microSD card to use it.
 ```bash
 sudo dd if=images/irradium-3.8-riscv64-xfce-lichee_pi_4a-6.6.90-build-20250510.img of=/dev/mmcblk0 bs=1M
 ```